top of page

 I believe that in the space that lies between today and an unsustainable future, there exists huge possibility to learn from a time not so long ago when the concept of charming sideyard vegetable and fruit gardens, and even grand potagers enjoyed an enviable commonplace.

-I believe that, regardless of where we live, we absolutely can and are obliged to create on our windowsills and balconies, backyards or frontyards, schoolyards and vacant lots — beautiful, productive, sustainable, righteous gardens, based on urbanized permaculture principles, that are nothing short of up front and beautiful.
+I believe that, regardless of where we live, we absolutely can and are obliged to create on our windowsills and balconies, backyards or frontyards, rooftops, schoolyards and vacant lots — beautiful, productive, sustainable, righteous gardens, based on urbanized permaculture principles, that are nothing short of up front and beautiful.

 I believe too that I, and thousands like me will succeed, and that together we can not only change the course of catastrophic climate change, but we can teach our children by example, to honour nature and live sustainably with her.
 We can feed ourselves and our families, physically and spiritually, and we should.